A Peter-Weyl theorem for compact group bundles and the geometric representation of relatively ergodic compact extensions: Representations of compact group bundles

 \subsection{Group bundle C*-algebras}

-We now consider the C*-algebra associated with an open compact group bundle\footnote{This is a special case of the general version for locally compact groupoids with a continuous Haar system, see Definition II.1.12 of \cite{Rena1980}.} (see \cite[Section 3]{MRW1996} and \cite{Goeh2008} for this approach in the case of bundles of locally compact abelian groups).
+We now consider the C*-algebra associated with an open compact group bundle (see \cite[Section 3]{MRW1996} and \cite{Goeh2008} in the case of bundles of locally compact abelian groups), which is a special case of the general version for locally compact groupoids with a continuous Haar system, see Definition II.1.12 of \cite{Rena1980}.

 \begin{definition} Let $p \colon H \rightarrow M$ be an open compact group bundle over a compact space $M$.
 The space $\mathrm{C}(H)$ equipped with the multiplication given by

 for $f,g \in \mathrm{C}(H)$ and the involution defined by